ACLU SoCal Advocacy Internships, Externships, & Volunteer Opportunities

 Undergrads, law school students, and students in other academic programs are encouraged to apply.
 We are seeking interns for our Inland Empire, Los Angeles, and Orange County offices for the summer, fall, and spring academic terms.
 Preference for students with Spanish or other foreign language proficiency.

 The ACLU SoCal is soliciting applications from individuals interested in working on Los Angeles County Jails advocacy within the Criminal Justice team.
-The ACLU SoCal is the court-ordered monitor of conditions of confinement within all Los Angeles County jail facilities, the largest jail system in the nation.
+For 2024-2025, the LA County Jails team is only hiring law students and only for the Summer 2025 term.

 Through advocacy, public education, and litigation, we work to ensure that a basic standard of care is provided to incarcerated people.
 We also work with community partners on county-wide decarceration efforts, including the push to close Men’s Central Jail and fund alternatives to incarceration.